gdanezis/sui-by-example/README.md

 ## Introduction

-The repo contains a few examples of Sui applications written using the Rust SDK.
+The repo contains a few examples of Sui applications written using the **Rust SDK**.
 The examples come with `README.md` files explaining step-by-step key Sui and blockchain contexts, references to more documentation, as well as instructions for configuring the environments and running them.

 ## Outline